Bowl Me Over

 • mushrooms - I used canned mushrooms, but you can also use fresh mushrooms.
 You can also omit them and this classic tuna noodle casserole will still be delicious!

-• shredded cheddar cheese and parmesan - substitute Colby, or pepper jack, super yummy!
+• shredded cheddar cheese and parmesan - substitute Colby, or pepper jack, all are great choices!
 You could substitute pecorino if parmesan cheese isn't available.

 • frozen peas are best!